By Stephen C. Schultz

 I recently returned from a visit to California where the clinical director of Oxbow Academy and I met with a family whose son recently graduated from Oxbow.
 This meeting was to "check in" with the family, see how things were going and assist in realigning any expectations that may be unmet.
 The one thing that is glaringly apparent is that the students come home with a maturity level and insight unmatched by their peers.
 As we work with these families, that are truly pioneers in their persistence and dedication to their sons, we have noticed some trends.

-About sixty percent of the students have come to us from other residential placements, wilderness treatment programs or outpatient therapists.
+Sixty percent of the students have had other treatment experiences such as outpatient care, day treatment, partial hospitalization or placement in an RTC.
 The other trend is similar in percentage, sixty percent, but represents students that are adopted.
-We’re not quite sure what to make of this yet, but it’s interesting none the less.

 “How can we set up a system that encourages and supports early intervention?”

 I’m pleased to share with you that our first phase of treatment provides an integrated and consolidated evaluation.
 This first phase is 90 days.
 Students integrate into academics, residential living and therapy.
-They work with their therapist in providing a full sexual disclosure.
+Data is compiled on each of these core areas of functioning through the use of the Residential, Emotional, Behavioral Assessment (RESBA).
+Each student works with their therapist in providing a full sexual disclosure.
 They then participate in a bio-feedback exam (Polygraph) to validate their honesty.
 Then, summaries of the students efforts in academics, residential living and therapeutic efforts are combined with the results of the bio-feedback and are sent to a psychologist to perform the Psychosexual Evaluation.
 This gives the parents and referring professionals an Integrated Functional Assessment, Psychological testing and Sexual Risk Assessment all within the first 90 days.
 At this point, parents and allied professionals will know what level of continued care is required.

 Benefits: